 It’s a new year so I am definitely trying to eat more salads, daily if I can since salad is a great way to get tons of veggies and lean protein into our bodies.
 Plus you can be so creative with salad recipes, like this Asian Tofu Crunch Salad.
 So easy to make, always an important factor for me and it has so many healthy ingredients.
 The colors of the veggies really stand out and I added in some amazing crunchy elements that I LOVE!
 Homemade baked wonton strips (don’t worry they take like 10 minutes to make), crunchy cashews and the crispiest tofu that I am just obsessed with.
 To top it all off, I made an asian tahini dressing that was just the best creamy addition to this recipe.

-There are a lot things I LOVE about this salad recipe.
+There are a lot things of I LOVE about this salad recipe.
 The one that sticks out to me the most are the baked wonton strips.
 Simply because I was at the store ready to buy the store-bought crispy asian noodles when I realized that I can probably make my own.
 At first I wasn’t sure if my idea would work so to the test kitchen I went.
 It only took me 10 minutes and they came out perfect.
 The kids ate the entire pan which happens a lot in our house since I live in a house full of boys.
 The wonton strips were the perfect crunchy topping for this salad.

 To make the Crunchy Homemade Wonton Strips